List of bus rapid transit systems

-This is a list of bus rapid transit (BRT) systems which are in operation or under construction.
-The term "BRT" has been applied to a wide range of bus services.
+The term bus rapid transit system (BRT system) has been applied to a wide range of bus, trolleybus, and electric bus systems.
 In 2012, the Institute for Transportation and Development Policy (ITDP) published a BRT Standard to make it easier to standardize and compare bus services.

+The below list only includes BRT systems that are in operation or under construction.